 Your real objective on the Haute Route

-Accidents not only happen much more often on the descents than on the climbs, they also have much more serious consequences.
+Not only do accidents happen much more often on the descents than on the climbs, they also have much more serious consequences.
 Your N° 1 objective on the Haute Route must be to finish in good health and with no accidents.
-At the end of the day, what difference does it make if you finish 262nd or 264th or even 300th?
+At the end of the day, what difference does it make if you finish 164th or 175th?
 If you are not in the first ten it makes little difference.